RandomGuy-coder/Gestro/README.md

 # jX the X depends on your number of cores.
 I ran on 4 cores.
 make -j4

+# If the following error occurs: "recipe for target "all" failed", just rerun the make command again:
+make -j4

+# when opencv is successfully built, run the following command:
 sudo make install
 ```